 7. Market to Local Parents

 With schools closed and many parents forced to work at home, keeping their families productively occupied is a serious challenge.
 This is a good time to develop some outreach to local parents.
-Strange Adventures is creating $20 comic book assortments for kids and marketing them through Instagram.
+Strange Adventures created $20 comic book assortments for kids and marketed them through Instagram.
 Another strategy is to market these offerings on neighborhood social networks like Nextdoor and local Facebook groups.

 8. Spotlight Your In-Stock Selection